 Many Flash resource Web sites let you download .fla files.
 You can also trade .fla files with others who you know use Flash.
-Analyzing .fla files is a great way to see how effects are created.
-In Chapter 14, we explain how to use the Movie Explorer to ferret out all the hidden details of an .fla file.
+Analyzing .fla files is one of the best ways to see how effects are created.
+In Chapter 12, we explain how to use the Movie Explorer to ferret out all the hidden details of an .fla file.